 Subsets tab of a table data layer control

-The Subsets tab lists the defined Row Subsets for the table you have selected in the Position tab.
-The subset All is always present; others may or may not be depending on whether any have been defined.
+The Subsets tab lists the defined Row Subsets for the table you have selected in the Position tab (see the Subsets window).
+The subsets All and Activated are always present; others may or may not be depending on whether any have been defined.
 Note that actions you take in the plot (for instance selecting a new subset by region) can result in new entries being added to this list.

 The list on the left names the subsets with an activation checkbox and a grab handle; the panel on the right gives the detail for the currently selected subset.
 Select a subset to see/change its detail by clicking on it.